bcgov/Technology-Code-of-Practice/README.md

 ●	Less risk to your infrastructure as integration planning will discover compatibility gaps in the new technology
 ●	Less downtime on your regular processes when you upgrade or amend them
-●	Systems which enforce built-in redundancy of services, minimising single points of failure
+●	Systems which enforce built-in redundancy of services, minimizing single points of failure
 ●	Lower long-term support costs

-#### Fitting new technology into your organisation
+#### Fitting new technology into your organization

-Each organisation’s technology and infrastructure will have services and issues that are unique.
+Each organization’s technology and infrastructure will have services and issues that are unique.
 There are some common elements to consider when fitting new technology into your current or legacy system, including:

-●	How different aspects of your organisation’s IT operating model come together, including business areas such as processes, governance, service support and service delivery
+●	How different aspects of your organization’s IT operating model come together, including business areas such as processes, governance, service support and service delivery
 ●	How the new technology will work with your service management
-●	What skills and capabilities your organisation needs to deliver, support and continuously improve the new technology you’ll purchase
+●	What skills and capabilities your organization needs to deliver, support and continuously improve the new technology you’ll purchase

-To optimise systems integration consider:
+To optimize systems integration consider:

 ●	Adopting a continuous integration model so you can solve smaller issues iteratively (this is generally easier and cheaper than waiting to test everything at the end of an initiative)
 ●	Designing your system using independently developed components that can easily work together